-112. The Voter ID requirements of SB 169 are less onerous than those recommended by the Carter-Baker Report.
+147. The Voter ID requirements of SB 169 are less onerous than those recommended by the Carter-Baker Report.
 Compare Exhibit 1-22 with Exhibit 1-5, pp. 17-20 (recommends requiring "REAL-ID").

 Response: Disputed as inaccurate and misleading.
-The REAL ID law the Carter-Baker Report recommended, as reflected even in Defendant's own SUF 28, required states to verify information before issuing an ID-it contained no restrictions on voting or even requirements for voting.
+The REAL ID law the Carter-Baker

+Report recommended, as reflected even in Defendant's own SUF 28, required states to verify information before issuing an ID-it contained no restrictions on voting or even requirements for voting.
 Def.'s Ex.
 1-5 at 19.
-The Report recommended that states adopt the use of these IDs for voting, but only alongside "efforts to ensure that all voters are provided convenient opportunities to obtain a REAL ID . . . card" to ensure that the adoption of REAL ID would not "present a barrier to voting, particularly by traditionally marginalized groups, such as the poor and minorities, . . . [or] for highly mobile groups of citizens."
+The Report recommended that states adopt the use of these IDs for voting, but only alongside "efforts to ensure that all voters are provided convenient opportunities to obtain a REAL ID ... card" to ensure that the adoption of REAL ID would not "present a barrier to voting, particularly by traditionally marginalized groups, such as the poor and minorities, ... [or] for highly mobile groups of citizens."
 Id. at 20.
-These recommendations included that all states "use a mobile office" to conduct "REAL ID card drives" to ensure that marginalized and mobile populations have opportunities to obtain the recommended ID.
+These recommended ID.
 Id. at 33-34.
 Therefore, the Carter-Baker Report's recommendations included steps to mitigate the suppressive effects of its recommended system of ID.

-113. "Even if a registered elector is unable to verify their eligibility, Montana law nonetheless provides the elector with the right to vote and uniquely grants the elector until the day after the election to provide identification information."
+148. "Even if a registered elector is unable to verify their eligibility, Montana law nonetheless provides the elector with the right to vote and uniquely grants the elector until the day after the election to provide identification information."
 Exhibit 2, ¶ 47 (citing Mont.
 Code Ann. § 13-15-107).
 If a voter cannot do so, they still are "afforded additional fail-safe provisions set forth by SB 169," a provision that did not exist under Montana law prior to SB 169.
 Exhibit 2, ¶¶ 48-50.